PyconUK/2022.pyconuk.org/src/tickets.md

 <div class="box box_yellow">
   <h3>Please note</h3>
-  <p>As part of our return we are temporarily only offering tickets that cover the full conference.
+  <p>As part of our return we are only offering tickets that cover the full conference.
 We are hoping to return to usual in 2023!</p>
   <p>There are no specific childrens' tickets this year.
 However, ticket holders may bring two under-16s to the conference.</p>
 </div>